Jenisch/POBAI/README.md

 The script keeps the console window open after running so you can review any errors instead of the window closing immediately.
 It automatically falls back to the `file` launch mode and points Path of Building at a temporary XML profile, avoiding issues with unregistered `poe://` handlers on Windows.
+When Windows blocks the launcher from invoking `PathOfBuilding.exe`, the planner now reports the precise error and prints the import code so you can paste it manually.

 ## Tests